Baja Women’s Snorkeling Adventure + Gray Whales Tour | March 2 – 9, 2024

 - Authentic delicious and healthy meals from dinner on arrival day to breakfast on departure day.

-- 24/7 Onsite support from a Green Edventures Program Manager and/or BOW Rep & Local Guide.
+- 24/7 Onsite support from a Green Edventures Program Manager and/or Rep & Local Guide.

 Travel Documents: A passport is required.

 Green Edventures’ Policies:

 In the unlikely event that Green Edventures is unable to fill the trip, a full refund will be given.

 The trip begins and ends at Los Cabos Airport.
 From here, we transfer 2.5 hours to La Paz for one night.
 Early the next morning we drive 3 hours north to Puerto Lopez Mateos for 1 night and for whale watching activities.
 From here, we travel back to La Paz, and take a boat to Espiritu Santo Island for 4 nights camping, snorkeling with sea lions, and whale sharks.
 The final night is spent in La Paz.
 Group transfers from La Paz to Los Cabos airport on the final day.